-MMSA Title: Research Associate
+MMSA Title: Research Team Lead, Research Associate

-Alexandria Brasili joined MMSA in April 2017 as a Research Associate.
+Alexandria’s Bio: Alexandria Brasili joined MMSA in April 2017 as a Research Associate.
 She holds a Master’s degree in Science Education from Oregon State University and a Bachelor’s degree in Biology from Bowdoin College.
 Prior to joining MMSA, Alexandria spent two years as an Island Fellow through the Island Institute and then five years as a Marine Science and Aquaculture educator at Herring Gut Learning Center in Port Clyde, ME.
 While at Herring Gut, she created and instructed educational programs in partnership with public school teachers and developed a summer work program for young teens called the First Work Experience.
 Her time at Herring Gut showed her how powerful cross-sector partnerships between traditional schools, nonprofit organizations, and other community assets can be for providing students with high quality STEM education experiences.

-Phone: (207) 626-3230
+Phone: (207) 626-3230 x115

 Email: all emails are first initial last name at mmsa.org